-Have you taken a good look at the tank integrity program described in your facility’s Spill Prevention Control and Countermeasures (SPCC) plan?
+Have you taken a good look at the tank integrity program described in your facility’s Spill Prevention Control and Countermeasure (SPCC) plan?
 Does your tank integrity testing program still reference a 2004 U.S. Environmental Protection Agency (EPA) document in lieu of an industry standard?
 If so, it may be time to give your tank integrity testing program a facelift.

 Since 2003, the Steel Tank Institute (STI) SP001 has gradually become the industry standard for tank integrity testing of shop-fabricated tanks.
 While some facilities have avoided incorporating the standard into their program, the requirements of STI SP001 are actually very similar to the concepts in the 2004 EPA letter.